-The affirmative vote of the holders of a majority of the outstanding shares of Southern Union common stock having voting power represented at the special meeting in person or by proxy and entitled to vote as of the record date is required to approve the advisory vote of Southern Union's stockholders on the compensation to be received by Southern Union's executive officers in connection with the merger and any adjournment of the special meeting.
-The vote of Southern Union stockholders on the compensation to be received by Southern Union's named executive officers in connection with the merger is advisory in nature and will not be binding on ETE or Southern Union.
+The affirmative vote of the holders of a majority of the outstanding shares of Southern Union common stock represented at the special meeting in person or by proxy and entitled to vote as of the record date is required to approve the advisory vote of Southern Union's stockholders on the compensation to be received by Southern Union's executive officers in connection with the merger and any adjournment of the special meeting.
+The vote of Southern Union stockholders on the compensation to be received by Southern Union's named executive officers in connection with the merger is advisory in nature and will not be binding on ETE or the Southern Union Board.

-Concurrently with the execution of the merger agreement, Mr. Lindemann, Chairman of the Board and Chief Executive Officer of Southern Union, Mr. Herschmann, Vice Chairman of the Board, President and Chief Operating Officer of Southern Union, and members of Mr. Lindemann's family, who directly or indirectly own approximately 16,744,285 shares of common stock of Southern Union (or 20,139,036 shares when including unexercised options and shares of restricted stock that are not entitled to vote until exercise or the expiration of restrictions, respectively), representing approximately 13.43% of Southern Union's outstanding shares of common stock, have entered into a second amended and restated support agreement with ETE and Merger Sub, which replaces and supersedes the support agreement previously entered into by those parties in connection with the execution of the first amended merger agreement.
-The support agreement provides, among other things, that such stockholders will vote their shares in favor of adoption of the merger agreement unless there is a change in the recommendation of the Southern Union Board and that they will elect to receive the common unit consideration of ETE rather than the right to receive \$44.25 in cash in the merger (other than with respect to unexercised options which will be treated as described above).
+Concurrently with the execution of the merger agreement, Mr. Lindemann, Mr. Herschmann, and members of Mr. Lindemann's family, who directly or indirectly own approximately 16,744,285 shares of common stock of Southern Union (or 20,139,036 shares when including unexercised options and shares of restricted stock which are not entitled to vote until exercise or the expiration of restrictions, respectively), representing approximately 13.43% of Southern Union's outstanding shares of common stock, have entered into a support agreement with ETE and Merger Sub, which replaces and supersedes the support agreement previously entered into by those parties in connection with the execution of the original merger agreement.
+The support agreement provides, among other things, that such stockholders will vote their shares in favor of adoption of the merger agreement unless there is a change in the recommendation of the Southern Union Board and that they will elect to receive the common unit consideration of ETE rather than the right to receive \$40.00 in cash in the merger (other than with respect to unexercised options which will be treated as described above).